 Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a "recovery" factor (MMPA Sec.
 3. 16 U.S.C.
 1362; Wade and Angliss 1997).
 The minimum population size is 2,362.
 The maximum productivity rate is 0.04, the default value for cetaceans.
-The "recovery"

-factor, which accounts for endangered, depleted, threatened stocks, or stocks of unknown status relative to optimum sustainable population (OSP) is assumed to be 0.10 because the fin whale is listed as endangered under the Endangered Species Act (ESA).
+The "recovery" factor, which accounts for endangered, depleted, threatened stocks, or stocks of unknown status relative to optimum sustainable population (OSP) is assumed to be 0.10 because the fin whale is listed as endangered under the Endangered Species Act (ESA).
 PBR for the western North Atlantic fin whale is 4.7.

 The number of fin whales taken at three whaling stations in Canada from 1965 to 1971 totaled 3,528 whales (Mitchell 1974).
 Reports of non-directed takes of fin whales are fewer over the last two decades than for other endangered large whales such as right and humpback whales.
-There was no reported fishery-related mortality or serious injury to fin whales in fisheries observed by NMFS during 1995 through 1999.
-A review of NER/NMFS anecdotal records from 1996 through 2000 yielded an average of 1.6 human caused mortalities per year - 0.4 per year resulting from fishery interactions/entanglements (USA waters, 0.2; Canadian waters, 0.2), and 1.2 due to vessel collisions--all in USA waters (Table 1.).
+There was no reported fishery-related mortality or serious injury to fin whales in fisheries observed by NMFS during 1997 through 2001.
+A review of NMFS records from 1997 through 2001 yielded an average of 2.0 human-caused mortalities per year -0.6 per year resulting from fishery interactions/entanglements (USA waters, 0.2; Canadian waters, 0.2; Bermudian waters, 0.2), and 1.4 due to vessel collisions--all in USA waters (Table 1).